-- CBHS does not allow the distribution of unauthorized test or exam information via cell phone, iPad, etc., taking online tests for others, or hacking into CBHS computers or grading programs. - Submission of another's work found on the Internet is cheating whether the product is a document, an oral or visual presentation, or another type of media. - Using the work of others found online without citing the resource is plagiarism. - CBHS may use Turnitin.com or other sites as resources to make random checks for plagiarism. - Students may not copy text or pictures from the Internet and submit them as personal work.
-Students must properly cite any resources used. - Use of technology resources is subject to the Academic Integrity policy contained in this handbook.
+- Without proper authorization, CBHS does not allow the distribution of tests, exams, quizzes and/or assessment information via cell phones, iPads, and/or electronic devices to be used for taking online tests for others or hacking into CBHS computers or grading programs. - Submission of another's work found on the internet is cheating whether the product is a document, an oral or visual presentation, or another type of media. - Using the work of others found online without citing the resource is plagiarism. - CBHS may use Turnitin.com or other sites as resources to make random checks for plagiarism. - Students may not copy text or pictures from the Internet and submit them as personal work.
+Students must properly cite any resources used.

+• Use of technology resources is subject to the Academic Integrity policy contained in this handbook.